How to Tile a Floor on Wood: A Comprehensive Guide

 Can I tile over a wooden floor without a backer board?

-No—installing a backer board is essential for providing stability and preventing tile cracking.
+No. Installing a backer board, such as cement board, is crucial for providing stability and preventing tile cracking due to wood’s natural movement.

 What tools do I need for tiling over a wooden floor?